 Christmas is just around the corner, and many children may be looking forward to visiting Santa in his grotto.
-But does Santa need a DBS check?
+But an important question to consider is: does Santa need a DBS check?

 The legislation around DBS check eligibility

-In most cases, Santa will not be required to undergo a DBS check.
+In most cases, Santa will not be required to undergo an Enhanced DBS check.
+However, he could request a Basic DBS check instead.
 For example, if he’s working in a department store or garden centre.

-To be eligible for a DBS check, a volunteer would need to be undertaking a regulated activity in relation to children, or work frequently in a limited range of establishments like schools or nurseries.
+To be eligible for an Enhanced DBS check, a person needs to be undertaking a regulated activity in relation to children, or working frequently in a limited range of establishments like schools or nurseries.

 Put simply, ‘regulated activity’ means regularly undertaking work which involves teaching, caring for or supervising children.
 A full definition is available here.

-Santa may have contact with the children, but ultimately it will be down to the parents or guardians of the child to supervise the contact.
+This means that, even though a child may have contact with Santa, it will ultimately be down to the parents or guardians of the child to supervise the contact.

-If Santa is working in a limited range of establishments on a frequent basis, he may qualify for a DBS check based on this factor only.
+However, if Santa is working in a limited range of establishments on a frequent basis, he may qualify for an Enhanced DBS check based on this factor only.